Term and holiday dates 2022/23

 We focus on and develop children’s independence

 We encourage all children to ‘have a go’ and provide challenging activities.
-We also have a big focus on recognising and writing our names.

 Role play school

-We create a school in our role play area this allows your child to explore school life in a creative and imaginative way – Our home corner is transformed into a reception class with school book bags, uniforms to dress up in, transition photo books and school logos on the walls.
+We create a school in our role play area, this allows your child to explore school life in a creative and imaginative way – Our home corner is transformed into a reception class with school book bags, uniforms to dress up in, transition photo books and school logos on the walls.
 This allows children to partake in activities associated with school such as daily registration, assemblies and wearing a school uniform.
 This exposes your child to some of the elements of their first day at school.

 Photo transition books